sparkflows/sparkflows-docs/docs/troubleshooting/h2-db.rst

 H2 DB data is stored in the file **firedb.mv**.

-Make sure that the user with which Fire Insights is running has write access to the file.
+Make sure that the user with which Sparkflows is running has write access to the file.

 2. H2 Database Looks Corrupted
 ---------------------------